 Transferring a complex SAP landscap to the cloud

 ElringKlinger operates a complex SAP landscape with more than 30 multi-level and critical systems, including Enterprise Resource Planning (ERP), Supplier Relationship Management (SRM), and SAP Manufacturing Execution (MES), including the standalone SAP archiving solution.
 To ensure the continued in-house operation of the environment, the group would have had to make a substantial investment.
 In addition, the requirements for the operation of on-premises data centers were constantly increasing.
 The previous in-house operations model was no longer able to meet the constantly growing challenges and also contradicted the company’s strategic IT goals, such as “cloud first.”

 The IT managers therefore decided to issue an invitation to bid involving leading cloud providers and service providers on the market.
-“Our goal was to establish a strong IT partner and to transfer our existing systems and processes to a stable, fail-safe, and future-oriented SAP operating model,” recalls Benjamin Friedrich, Head of Application Technology at ElringKlinger.
+“Our goal was to establish a strong IT partner and to transfer our existing systems and processes to a stable, fail-safe, and future-oriented SAP operating model,” recalls Benjamin Friedrich, former Head of Application Technology at ElringKlinger.
 As part of this, the partner was not only tasked with migrating the entire SAP landscape, but also with taking over and professionally handling basic operations.
 All cloud services had to meet the strict compliance requirements in the automotive sector, such as TISAX and ISO27001.

 Fast transition with minimal downtime